Tools To Liveby Historic Paper Clips

 In the late 19th century paper clips were produced to "fit the finger" with each patented design offering its own magic.
-Luckily for us, Tools to LiveBy selected six popular designs to reproduce.
+Luckily for us, Tools to Liveby selected particular designs to reproduce in brass.
 Each style includes 10 clips.

-Owl Paper Clip - This paper clip was granted in 1983.
+Owl Paper Clip - This paper clip was created in 1983.
 This style was one of McGill's original designs and is referred to as the owl because the shape is like the eyes of an owl.

 Weis Paper Clip - This Weiss Binder Co. launched this paper clip in 1903.
 The right triangle design makes the clip convenient to handle with one raised tip that also creates gap between different paper files.